Roman Republic

 now in the Musée du Louvre (AO 50): image from the museum website (my additions in black)

-As mentioned above, our most important source for the history of the border wars between Lagash and Umma during Eanatum’s reign is the magnificent ‘Stele of the Vultures’.
+As mentioned above, the most important surviving source for the history of the border wars between Lagash and Umma during Eanatum’s reign is the magnificent ‘Stele of the Vultures’.
 This originally huge limestone stele is known from seven surviving fragments (A-G, exhibited in the Musée du Louvre as AO 50):

 1. fragments A-F were excavated at the site of the Temple of Ningirsu at Girsu; and